Chalarangelo/30-seconds-of-code/blog_posts/css-pseudo-classes.md

 ### Commonly used pseudo-classes

 Below is a list of the top 5 most commonly used pseudo-classes and their usage.
-This list is by no means complete; you should always refer to relevant documentation from authoritative sources, such as [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) for more information.
+This list is by no means complete.
+You should always refer to relevant documentation from authoritative sources, such as [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) for more information.

 - `:hover`, `:focus` and `:active` are used to provide feedback for user interaction (e.g. changing a button's color on hover)
 - `:link` and `:visited` are useful for styling links based on navigation history (e.g. changing the color of visited links)